Scaless/enumbra/README.md

 ### Q. Why not use another library like [magic_enum](https://github.com/Neargye/magic_enum)/[Better Enums](http://aantron.github.io/better-enums/index.html)?

 * For large enums, constexpr generation is slow and cumbersome on compile times / memory.
-* The number of constants within a single enum is usually limited to around 128 due to compiler limits.
+* The number of constants within an enum is usually limited to around 128 due to compiler limits on macros/templates.
 * Lack of configuration options.
 * Limited to one programming language.
-* The provided `bitwise_operators` namespace lets you use bitwise operators on ALL enums regardless of if they are inteded to be flags or not. enumbra defines operators each enum type individually, reducing the chance for mistake.
+* In magic_enum, the provided `bitwise_operators` namespace lets you use bitwise operators on ALL enums regardless of if they are intended to be flags or not. enumbra defines operators each enum individually, reducing the chance for mistake.
-* Since enumbra pre-generates all its data, it can do some more analysis on the values to provide some extra functionality.
+* Since enumbra pre-generates all its data, it can do some more analysis on the values to provide extra functionality.

 Compile-time libraries have greater convenience in their simplicity, just pop the header in and you're done.
 Use what works best for you.